European Innovation Partnership on WaterBack

 - a water innovation 'market place' to promote interaction between those facing water problems and those who can provide potential solutions, regardless of their geographical location.

-In the preparation of the proposal EIP on Water the stakeholders have the possibility to share their views in writing for the public.
+In the preparation of the proposal EIP on Water the stakeholders have had the possibility to share their views in writing for the public.
 Please find the written views received so far here.

 - Agricultural Sciences